nawaaaaaAaar/campusconnect-mvp/QUICK_FIX.md

 ## Problem
 Getting "Database error saving new user" when trying to sign up.

+## ⚠️ Note
+The schema file has been updated to remove a superuser-only command.
+Make sure you're using the latest version from GitHub.

 ## Solution

 ### Option 1: Using Supabase Dashboard (Easiest)